cleblond/moodle-qtype_easyoselect/README.txt

 question API implemented in Moodle 2.1.

 This is a Moodle question type.
-It should come as a self-contained "easyomech" folder which should be placed inside the "question/type" folder which already exists on your Moodle web server.
+It should come as a self-contained "easyoselect" folder which should be placed inside the "question/type" folder which already exists on your Moodle web server.

 Once you have done that, visit your Moodle admin page - the database